SafeBreach-Labs/hAFL2/tutorial.md

 ./hAFL2/qemu-6.0.0/build/x86_64-softmmu/qemu-system-x86_64 -cpu host,hv_relaxed,hv_spinlocks=0x1fff,hv_vapic,hv_time,+intel-pt,-hypervisor,+vmx -machine q35 -enable-kvm -m 16384 -hda ./windows.qcow2 -bios /root/hAFL2/OVMF_CODE-pure-efi.fd -net none -usbdevice tablet
 ```

-3. From within the Root Partition VM, create a Child Partition VM by using Hyper-V VM creation wizard
+3. From within the Root Partition VM, create a Child Partition VM by using Hyper-V VM creation wizard (2048MB RAM is probably enough):
     - Make sure to choose "Generation 2 VM"
+    - Set HDD to less than 50GB
     - Choose the Windows 10 ISO (VM Settings → DVD Drive → Image File)(`Windows10_InsiderPreview_Client_x64-en-us_21354.iso`)
+    - Connect the Child Partition VM to a virtual network switch
     - **Install Windows 10** (21354.1000) on the newly created VM.
         **Note:** You don't have to use version 21354.1000 for the child partition VM, but it will be easier as the `CPHarness` driver supports this version out-of-the-box.
 If you'd like to use another Windows 10 version, check out the following paragraph.
 ### Optional: Using A Custom Windows 10 build for the Child Partition VM (instead of 21354.1000)

 The `CPHarness` driver enumerates the NDIS global miniport adapter list of Windows in order to retrieve the VMBus channel pointer of netvsc and use it in order to send packets to the root partition.
 The offset of this global list is changed between Windows builds, so if you'll use a different version of Windows, make sure to do the following: